Financial Reporting Implications of the Tax Cuts and Jobs Act

 Impact on Reporting Entities: Provisional amounts would initially be recognized and reported in the first reporting period in which reasonable estimates thereof can be made.
 Such provisional amounts would subsequently be subject to adjustment during the measurement period.

 In addition, SEC filers will need to consider the level of disclosure required in their SEC filings with respect to the Act.
 For example, in addition to required footnote disclosures, an SEC filer must evaluate whether and to what extent they should discuss the effect of the Act in Item 7 of their Form 10-K (Management’s Discussion and Analysis or “MD&A”).
-The one-time tax on deferred foreign income could have an impact on the liquidity of an SEC Filer that should be discussed within the Liquidity and Capital Resources section of the MD&A. In addition, SEC filers should consider whether it is appropriate to discuss the current tax effects of the one-time tax on deferred foreign income, as well as the future impact of the new corporate tax rate on their blended effective tax rates, in the Results of Operations section of their MD&As.
+The one-time tax on deferred foreign income could have an impact on the liquidity of an SEC Filer that should be discussed within the Liquidity and Capital Resources section of the MD&A. SEC filers should also consider whether it is appropriate to discuss the current tax effects of the one-time tax on deferred foreign income, as well as the future impact of the new corporate tax rate on their blended effective tax rates, in the Results of Operations section of their MD&As.

 US Territorial Tax System

 Prior to the Act, the United States imposed income taxes on worldwide income.
 However, U.S.-based reporting entities could defer taxation on certain foreign earnings if they were permanently reinvested in that foreign jurisdiction.
 Subsequent to the one-time tax on foreign deferred income discussed above, the U.S. tax system will be territorial.
 In other words, certain foreign income will not be subject to U.S. income taxation even if it is repatriated to the US.
-The Act provides for a dividend exemption that applies to dividends paid by certain foreign corporations to a U.S. corporation, which would result in 100% of such dividend to be exempt from U.S. federal income taxation.
+The Act provides for a dividend exemption that applies to dividends paid by certain foreign corporations to a U.S. corporation, which would result in 100% of such dividend being exempt from U.S. federal income taxation.

 Impact on Reporting Entities: While this change is significant, its impact will be generally small for those entities that elected to not record deferred income taxes because the earnings of the foreign corporation were deemed permanently reinvested.
 The shift to a modified territorial system of taxation may significantly alter the components of the effective tax rate due to the shift in how, and at what rates, earnings are taxed in foreign countries.
 Further, some reporting entities may experience a one-time increase in their effective tax rates in the 2017 tax year as the result of the mandatory deemed repatriation and the potential foreign tax impact of physically repatriating earnings from foreign jurisdictions.